saulesta/PYTHON/README.md

 A file where calculations and visuals were made for booking.com hotel extracted data.

 What was done:
-* Bar chart for the 10 most cheap hotels;
 * Bar chart for hotels and their average price by locations

 ![average_price_chart.png](https://github.com/saulesta/final_project/blob/master/screenshots/average_price_chart.png)

+* Bar chart for the hotels in Golder Greens

 ## Flight Analysis → flight-analysis.py